 After the paint had fully dried (overnight preferably) I used a piece of 220 grit sandpaper and distressed the bench by hand.
 I wanted the distressing to be heavy because I wanted the bench to look worn.

 After wiping the sanding dust off with a piece of tack cloth, I decided it was still missing something.
 I thought a farmhouse quote would give the bench a little more character.
 The Hubs made me the vinyl quote using our Cricut.
 I swear that man loves the Cricut Machine more than he does me! (haha) You can use a stencil if you do not have a vinyl machine, get creative!
+I have a link below to a similar one.

 After applying the vinyl quote, I gave the entire bench two coats of spray Polycrylic in matte.